cloudfoundry/routing-release/README.md

 1. Choose a domain name for developer to create TCP route from and configure DNS to resolve it to your load balancer; see [Domain Names](#domain-names).

+### Warning!

+This release previously supported etcd as a data store for Routing API, however it was unreliable for persistent data.
+On upgrading from an older release that was configured to use etcd, data will automatically be migrated to the relational database.

+If the etcd cluster used by an older deployment of this release is configured to require TLS before Routing API data is migrated to a relational database, TCP Routing functionality will fail until Routing API can reconnect to etcd and access the same persistent data.
+If your strategy for enabling TLS in etcd involves destroying the etcd cluster, TCP Routing will fail.
+Before configuring etcd to require TLS or destroying etcd, upgrade this release and configure it to use a relational database using the two-phase process described in [Migrating from etcd](#migrating-from-etcd).
+Once the datastore for Routing API is configured to use a relational database, you can require TLS for etcd.

 ### CF-Release